 Evidence on the impact of EHS on parental health and emotional wellbeing comes from the analyses of the EHSRE study data.
-The main impact evaluation reports^{I,J} identified only a few positive impacts: At child age 2, EHS parents had lower distress associated with parenting, and at child age 5, parents reported a lower number of depressive symptoms compared to their control group counterparts, but effect sizes were small (-0.11 and -0.10, respectively).^S No impacts were found on parent health status at child age 2 or 3.^{I,J}
+The main impact evaluation reports identified only a few positive impacts: During the first 3 years, EHS parents reported lower parenting distress,^{1,Z} but not fewer maternal depressive symptoms.1 At child age 5, one study found that EHS parents reported a lower number of depressive symptoms compared to their control group counterparts, but effect sizes were small (-0.11 and -0.10, respectively).^S Contrastingly, other studies found no significant links between EHS status and later parent emotional wellbeing.^{1,L,T} No impacts were found on parent health status, or on later parent physical health.^{1,J}

-Beyond the main EHSRE study reports, a study using EHSRE data examining how the impacts of EHS affect later maternal depression found that the EHS impacts on child outcomes (aggression, developmental functioning) and family outcomes (parenting distress, spanking the child) at ages 2 and 3 explained the connection between EHS participation and maternal depression at age 5.
-A study of one EHSRE site implementing an infant mental health (IMH)-based EHS program examined the effects of the IMH-based EHS program 2 to 4 years after program completion and found small to moderate impacts on indicators of parent emotional wellbeing.
-Three positive impacts on measures of coping were found: EHS parents had higher levels of empowerment on two aspects of the Psychological Empowerment Scale (attitudes and skills/knowledge, effect sizes 0.59 and 0.46 averaged across ages 5 and 7, respectively), and higher levels of perceived mastery (age 7, effect size 0.41) relative to the control group.
-However, EHS families were less likely to seek support from neighbors relative to their control group counterparts (effect size 0.35), a detrimental finding.
+Beyond the main EHSRE study reports, a study using EHSRE data to examine how the impacts of EHS affect maternal depression found that the EHS impacts on child outcomes (aggression, developmental functioning) and family outcomes (parenting distress, spanking the child) at child ages 2 and 3 explained the association between EHS participation and maternal depression at child age 5.^{Cxx}

+A study of one EHSRE site that implemented an infant mental health (IMH)-based EHS program examined the effects of the IMH-based EHS program 2 to 4 years after program completion and found small to moderate impacts on indicators of parent coping skills.^L Three positive impacts on measures of coping were found: EHS parents had higher levels of empowerment on two aspects of the Psychological Empowerment Scale (attitudes and skills/knowledge, effect sizes 0.59 and 0.46 averaged across ages 5 and 7, respectively), and higher levels of perceived mastery (age 7, effect size 0.41) relative to the control group.
+However, EHS families were less likely to seek support from neighbors relative to their control group counterparts (effect size 0.35).
 The study found no impact on parenting stress.